 Before the holidays, I described the changes implemented in ITA Matrix version 3, which included a few cosmetic improvements and fixed some of the buggy timeouts that were frustrating users.
 But more than anything, I think many of us were simply happy to see this as evidence that Google was committed to maintaining the site after they acquired ITA.
-I originally said that one of the unfortunate … [Read more...]
+I originally said that one of the unfortunate changes was the loss … [Read more...]

 One of my favorite flight search tools received an unannounced update on Monday.
 ITA Matrix -- which was purchased by Google a couple years ago -- had been acting up lately with slow queries that often timed out or just completely failed.
 Many people suspected that Google was either going to kill or or just ignore it until someone remembered to turn off the servers.
-Google purchased the company … [Read more...]
+Google purchased the company largely for the … [Read more...]

 During FTU I gave two talks, on ITA Matrix and ExpertFlyer, in which the central message was that an educated customer is better prepared to get the best flight for the lowest price.
 These search tools don't magically create low fares.
 They just help you find the low fares that already exist.
-Not all airline websites or online travel agencies work very well, so it can be very useful to know what … [Read more...]
+Not all airline websites or online travel agencies work very well, so it can be very useful to know what you ought to be … [Read more...]

 I'm providing some step-by-step examples of real scenarios to help people learn to use ITA Matrix based on feedback from this blog and my Chicago Seminars presentation.
 Let's imagine you want to book a flight on United Airlines and apply a Global Premier Upgrade.
-United has certain restrictions on who operates the flight (United), who sells the flight (United), and the fare class (W or higher). … [Read more...]
+United has certain restrictions on who operates the flight (United), who sells the flight (United), and the fare class (W or higher).
+You can also … [Read more...]

 I'm providing some step-by-step examples of real scenarios to help people learn to use ITA Matrix based on feedback from this blog and my Chicago Seminars presentation.
 Let's imagine you want to book a flight, and because you're a member of United MileagePlus, you want to book a flight on a Star Alliance carrier.
-The first step is to open ITA Matrix, plug in your dates and cities, and then add a … [Read more...]
+The first step is to open ITA Matrix, plug in your dates and cities, and then add a little advanced … [Read more...]